Genevieve Gaunt: Writing and broadcasting

-In 2021, Gaunt produced podcast The Cupid Couch where she interviewed Rose McGowan, Buck Angel and Kathy Lette.
+In 2021, Gaunt produced podcast The Cupid Couch, in which she interviewed Rose McGowan, Buck Angel and Kathy Lette.
 It was listed by The Radio Times in their '34 Best Podcasts of 2021'.

 In October 2022 Gaunt co-curated The Braemar Literary Festival at The Fife Arms in Scotland with HM the Queen Consort's 'Reading Room', St Margaret's, local cultural partners and Tom Parker Bowles.
 Guests included Sebastian Faulks, Jeremy Lee, Angela Hartnett, Jackie Kay, Ian Rankin, Sam Leith, Dr Frank Tallis, Justine Picardie, Stephen Page and Kate Mosse.